matthewfeickert-talks/talk-atlas-susy-workshop-2023/talk.md

 .kol-1-3[
 .large[
 * While full statistical models allow for calculating the profiled likelihood during reinterpretation, the additional computation time might be traded for faster approximations for large surveys
-* Learning a DNN representation of the profile likelihood allows for speedup while maintaining decent accuracy ]
+* Learning a DNN representation of the profile likelihood allows for speedup while maintaining sufficient accuracy ]
 ]
 .kol-2-3[